-During the second quarter of 2017, spending was limited to approximately \$16,000 which covered legal costs associated with 130 Liberty Street property.
+During the third quarter of 2017, approximately \$64,000 was spent from this activity most of which was for legal costs associated with the 130 Liberty Street project and the property itself.
+The remainder of the spending was for 130 Liberty Street site maintenance and utilities.

-The Port Authority of New York and New Jersey (PANYNJ) continues to use the northern portion of the site for the below grade Vehicular Security Center while the elevated Liberty Park is open to the public.
-Construction on the Greek Orthodox Church (GOC) has progressed.
-Part of the southern portion of the site is being used by the PANYNJ while the southern-most portion serves as a public plaza on a temporary basis until more permanent plans are implemented.
+The Port Authority of New York and New Jersey (PANYNJ) has assumed ownership of the northern portions of the "Southern Site" that includes the below grade Vehicular Security Center with Liberty Park above it and the Greek Orthodox Church.
+Part of the 130 Liberty Street site is being used by the PANYNJ while the southern-most portion serves as a public plaza on a temporary basis until more permanent plans are implemented.